Business Administration Level 3

 This is a point towards the end of your apprenticeship when you engage in discussions and decision-making sessions with your trainer and your employer to assess whether you are ready for your end point assessment or whether you need additional training.
 You must have achieved your Functional skills to Level 2 (or GCSE) and you must be deemed competent in all of your skills, knowledge and behaviours.

-This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired will be assessed by the independent end point assessor IEPA.
-You will showcase your skills, knowledge and behaviours to the IEPA in the form of a knowledge test, a presentation of a project you have completed and a portfolio based interview with the IEPA.
+This is the last stage of your apprenticeship, where the skills, knowledge and professional behaviours you have acquired will be assessed by an independent end point assessor (EPA) organisation.
+You will showcase your skills, knowledge and behaviours in the form of a knowledge test, a presentation of a project you have completed and a portfolio based interview with the EPA organisation.

 After you have completed this apprenticeship standard you can progress onto a management role, or senior support role.